deeplearning4j/deeplearning4j/scaleout.md

 			//train the network using the passed in data set iterator. runner.train();

+Note that runner.train() is not a blocking call.

 ### ZooKeeper

 This relies on having a zookeeper instance setup -- otherwise the system will stall.